Gmina Maszewo, Lubusz Voivodeship

-Gmina Maszewo is a rural gmina (administrative district) in Krosno Odrzańskie County, Lubusz Voivodeship, in western Poland.
+Gmina Maszewo is a rural gmina (administrative district) in Krosno County, Lubusz Voivodeship, in western Poland.
 Its seat is the village of Maszewo, which lies approximately 14 km west of Krosno Odrzańskie and 44 km west of Zielona Góra.

 The gmina covers an area of 213.56 km2, and as of 2019 its total population is 2,812.

 The gmina contains part of the protected area called Krzesin Landscape Park.

 Villages

 Gmina Maszewo contains the villages and settlements of Bytomiec, Chlebów, Gęstowice, Granice, Korczyców, Lubogoszcz, Maszewo, Miłów, Połęcko, Radomicko, Rybaki, Rzeczyca, Siedlisko, Skarbona, Skórzyn and Trzebiechów.

 Neighbouring gminas

 Gmina Maszewo is bordered by the gminas of Bytnica, Cybinka, Gubin, Krosno Odrzańskie and Torzym.